 - Tai Chi Qigong 18 part 1, Part 2, and Part 3, great warm up exercises.

-- Tai Chi Qigong 18 part 1 is a great warm-up.
+- PDF of Tai Chi Qigong 18 part 1 is a great warm-up.
 This pdf also has a chart of some of the acupressure points to focus on while doing the movements, and some of the benefits of each exercise.

 - Yi Jin Jing Muscle Tendon Change Classic is a set of Buddhist Qigong Stretching exercises that has been marvelous for my back and body.